Characterisation of chaos in meteoroid streams. Application to the Geminids: Results

 \subsection{Resonances}

 The first maps we drew (Fig. \ref{fig:reso_BIN10100}) are from IC1 BIN10100 and IC2 BIN10100.
-We note the difference in color scale between the two data sets: the chaos keeps rising after 500 years.
+We note the difference in colour scale between the two data sets: the chaos keeps rising after 500 years.
 The smallest values are similar, showing the long-term stability of some particles.

 The maps present several dark vertical lines, where the chaoticity is much lower.
-Those lines match perfectly with mean-motion resonances (MMR) listed in Table \ref{tab:reso}.
+Those lines are a perfect match to the mean-motion resonances (MMRs) listed in Table \ref{tab:reso}.
 Three of them are mostly present in the BIN10100 IC1 map, and are slightly visible in BIN10100 IC2.
 Two more (the 2:3 and 3:4 with the Earth) only appear in the BIN10100 IC2 map.

-Two different MMR fit the dark line at around 1.27 AU: the resonance 1:6 with Mercury and the resonance 9:13 with the Earth.
-Since the Earth plays a determinant role in the evolution of the Geminids, the resonance with the Earth seems more likely.
+Two different MMRs fit the dark line at around 1.27 AU: the resonance 1:6 with Mercury and the resonance 9:13 with the Earth.
+As the Earth plays a determinant role in the evolution of the Geminids, the resonance with the Earth seems more likely.
 The line is also very thin, which matches with the low order of the resonance with the Earth.

 \citet{Ryabova_2022} studies resonances that play a role in the evolution of the Geminids.
 The resonances she finds are listed in Table \ref{tab:reso_Ryabova}.
-As noted in the Table, some of them are outside the bounds of our study, but the 2:3 and 5:7 MMR with the Earth are detected in the chaos maps.

-As for the 2:5, 3:7 and 4:9 MMR with Venus she finds, they are also visible in our chaos maps, although less clearly: they appear only at high eccentricity, as can be seen in Fig. \ref{fig:reso_BIN10100_IC2_venus}.
+As noted in Table \ref{tab:reso_Ryabova}, some of them are outside the bounds of our study, but the 2:3 and 5:7 MMRs with the Earth are detected in the chaos maps.
+As for the 2:5, 3:7, and 4:9 MMRs with Venus found by \citet{Ryabova_2022}, they are also visible in our chaos maps, although less clearly: they appear only at high eccentricity, as can be seen in Fig. \ref{fig:reso_BIN10100_IC2_venus}.

-Particles initially inside those MMR are much less chaotic than others.
-To understand why, in Fig. \ref{fig:reso_BIN10100_IC2_venus}, respectively Fig. \ref{fig:reso_BIN10100_IC2}, we plot only particles meeting with Venus, respectively with the Earth.
+Particles initially inside those MMRs are much less chaotic than others.
+To understand why, in Fig. \ref{fig:reso_BIN10100_IC2_venus} (respectively Fig. \ref{fig:reso_BIN10100_IC2}), we plot only particles meeting with Venus (respectively with the Earth).
 These plots reveal the mechanism of stabilisation: the particles initially inside the resonance do not meet with the planet considered.
 A particle inside a MMR with the Earth, for example, will be trapped there and kept from meeting with the Earth.
-This will keep its chaoticity level pretty low, compared to those that do meet with the Earth.
+This will maintain its chaoticity at a relatively low level compared to those that do meet with the Earth.
 In the same way, a particle trapped in a MMR with Venus cannot meet with this planet.